GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_examples.md

-# Examples of Good Map Design
+# Good Map Design & Semiological Errors

 🚧This page on the training platform and the entire content is under ⚠️construction⚠️🚧